- Edited by:

 Once again, I would like to start from a wider viewpoint in order to better comprehend how this small world works.
 Firstly, let’s try to understand what context we are moving in.

-In the middle of the last century, contemporary jewellery was schuster-nicole-schuster-nicole-beginning-2016-2016 to take its first steps in a social context that was more clear-cut and defined.
+In the middle of the last century, contemporary jewellery was beginning to take its first steps in a social context that was more clear-cut and defined.
 Society was made up of middle class people who were very conservative in taste, whose ideals were very strong and deep-rooted, a society little inclined to change its lifestyle or its symbols.
 There was, however, another part of society who, after the second world war, was ready for renovation, ready to accept a more open culture and able to seize opportunities that the new world could offer.
 In this context, the pioneers of contemporary jewellery, even though with some difficulty, had fertile ground to work on.
 The road ahead was very clear.
 Their aim was that of inventing a means of expression that could break away from the conservative past.

 New types of materials, new technologies, new scientific discoveries, growing democracy, these and others were some of the challenges ahead, and all this was developing and consolidating.
 Economy was in strong growth, new markets were opening and new clients were searching for a culture made of innovation and research.